 Anyway, the gist is that I got pretty good at this seemingly elusive ability to “manage a classroom” — a skill I *totally* failed at my first year.

 ALERT: The things I am about to tell you may seem too simple.
 They may seem like they won’t work.
 Let me tell you: THEY WILL.
 They are not always easy to achieve, it may take some time, and you may have to use some trial and error to see what works for YOUR STUDENTS.
 But in the end, THESE STRATEGIES WORK if you give them a chance.

 HOW TO MANAGE A CLASSROOM AND NOT HATE YOUR LIFE

-I’m going to break these ideas down into three simple Classroom Management Must Haves.
-I’m going to do a quick overview of the three, and then we will dive deeper into my area of expertise: procedures.
+I’m going to break these ideas down into three simple Classroom Management Must-Haves.
+I’m going to do a quick overview of the three, and then we will dive deeper into an area of expertise I really excelled at: procedures.
 We’ll look at some SPECIFIC strategies and resources for establishing procedures, specifically in science classrooms.

 Here’s my advice: